CookieSP/CruicibleReviewFormatter/README.md

-# FisheyeReviewFormatter
+# CrucibleReviewFormatter

-FRF alerts when a fisheye review is completed (via complete button) with the review number and title.
+CRF alerts when a crucible review is completed (via complete button) with the review number and title.